ducamvinh/QuantLaneNet/README.md

 The test script has 4 modes, set with the '--test_mode' argument.
 Each mode comes with a different set of arguments:
 - **'image'**: run the model on one single image.
 The path of the image needs to be passed to the '--image_path' argument.

+        python3 ./test.py                     \
+            --model             software      \
+            --checkpoint_path   ./checkpoint  \
+            --device            cuda          \
+            --test_mode         image         \
+            --image_path        <path to some image>

 - **'random_image'**: run the model on a random image from the dataset.
 The path of the dataset directory needs to be passed to the '--dataset_path' argument.

+        python3 ./test.py                     \
+            --model             software      \
+            --checkpoint_path   ./checkpoint  \
+            --device            cuda          \
+            --test_mode         random_image  \
+            --dataset_path      ./dataset

 - **'video'**: run the model on a video.
 The path of the video needs to be passed to the argument '--video_path'

+        python3 ./test.py                     \
+            --model             software      \
+            --checkpoint_path   ./checkpoint  \
+            --device            cuda          \
+            --test_mode         video         \
+            --video_path        <path to some video>

 - **'evaluate'**: evaluate the model on the TuSimple dataset and output the Accuracy, FP and FN scores.
 The path of the dataset directory needs to be passed to the '--dataset_path' argument.

+        python3 ./test.py                     \
+            --model             software      \
+            --checkpoint_path   ./checkpoint  \
+            --device            cuda          \
+            --test_mode         evaluate      \
+            --dataset_path      ./dataset

-Noted that the images and video passed to the model should be cropped to similar composition to those in the TuSimple dataset to get the best accuracy.
+Note that the images and video passed to the model should be cropped to similar composition to those in the TuSimple dataset to get the best accuracy.

+## Offset map

+As presented in the paper, the model has 2 output branches, 'classification' and 'vertical'.
+However, I include a third output in the code: 'offset map'.
+Even though this output barely increases the accuracy of the model, it does help smooth out the output visually.
+To use it, pass the argument '--use_offset' when run './test.py' on the 'software' or 'quantized' version of the model.

+    python3 ./test.py                     \
+        --model             software      \
+        --checkpoint_path   ./checkpoint  \
+        --device            cuda          \
+        --test_mode         random_image  \
+        --dataset_path      ./dataset     \
+        --use_offset